newfyu/Braindoor/doc/README_EN.md

 ---

+### Test connection

+After filling in the key of openai.
+In the `Ask` module, select the `default` knowledge base to ask a question.
+If the result can be returned, the connection with chatgpt is normal.

+> "Default" means that the local knowledge base is not used, and the original answer of chatgpt is returned.

+---

 ### Create a new knowledge base

 - In  braindoor, a vectorstore and its indexed folders are called a knowledge base

-- When the contents of the index folder are changed, `Load` the knowledge base created in `Config/update knowledge base`.
+- When the contents of the index folder are changed, `Load` the knowledge base created in `Config / update knowledge base`.
 Click the `Update` button again to check and update

 - Only one index folder is allowed to be added during creation, but more folders can be added in update after creation is successful